bitstuffing/googlehomeplayer/README.md

 To install dependencies use pip:

-`sudo pip3 install django django-background-tasks youtube_dl pychromecast`
+`sudo pip3 install django youtube_dl pychromecast`

 First time, like any other django app needs some `synchronization` with internal model, to make it simply launch:

 `python3 manage.py makemigrations`

 `python3 manage.py migrate`

 This proyect probably will be growing supporting more pages and functionalities, but you can just tests current functionalities working fine.